 Recommendations for working with segments

 Segments are a key tool for working with data in a CDP platform.
-The quality of selections, analytics, and marketing campaign launches depends on how they are configured.
+The quality of selections, analytics, and marketing mailing launches depends on how they are configured.
 However, in practice, there are situations when a segment does not work as expected: it is not recalculated, not updated, or returns unexpected results.

 To simplify troubleshooting, this article provides recommendations for working with segments.